BabylonJS/Documentation/content/How_To/GUI/Gui.md

 Here is an example of a simple texture mode GUI: <Playground id="#ZI9AK7#1" title="Texture Mode GUI Example" description="Simple example of adding a texture mode BabylonGUI to your scene." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI2.jpg"/>

+Here is the same example but now using “billboardMode = all” the GUI will always face the camera: <Playground id="#ZI9AK7#1214" title="Texture Mode With Camera Facing GUI Example" description="Simple example of adding a texture mode BabylonGUI to your scene with camera facing." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI2.jpg"/>

 Please note that handling pointer move events could be costly on complex meshes, so you can turn off supporting pointer move events with a fourth parameter:

 ```javascript